jeff-jackson-dfo/odfClass/ODF_File_Specification.md

 # ODF File Format Specification

-## Version 3.0

-Authors: Jeff Jackson and Yongcun Hu
+author : Jeff Jackson

 Created: 03-JAN-2024

 Last updated: 03-JAN-2024

+version : 3.0

 &copy; 2024, Fisheries and Oceans Canada (DFO).

-### Introduction

 The Oceans Data Format (ODF) is an ASCII text file format used for the primary storage of an oceanographic data series.
-It consists of a set of header blocks that contain various types of metadata followed by rows of data records.
+It consists of a set of header blocks that contain the metadata followed by rows of data records.

-The header blocks capture various types of metadata associated with the data file; such as information about the cruise, event, instrument, and data quality.
+## Introduction

 The following document presents the details of the ODF file format specification.

 > [!NOTE]
-> Please note that the exact content of the fields are not defined in this document; but examples will be
+> Please note that the exact content of the fields are not defined in this document; but the content types are
+> specified.
+>
-> given to show what is often used to fill in the fields.
+> Examples will also be given to show what is often used to fill in the fields.

-### ODF Version 3.0
+## ODF Version 3.0

 This specification details both the ODF Header section and the ODF Data section.